LCarnovale/wavis/README.md

-*Note*: For the sake of anyone who comes across this, this is very much a side project.
-Please excuse the sloppy code.
-I will improve it when I have some time.

 # Introduction
 A simple multithreaded sound visualiser written purely in Python.
 All it really does is wrap the waveform around a circle, but I reckon it looks pretty good.